saisudheerakkireddy/devTinder--web/README.md

 - Install axios
 - Install CORS in backend => add middleware and configure them with {origin and credentials: true}
 - When you are making API call using axios use {withCredentials : true}
+- Install react-redux + @reduxjs/toolkit => configureStore => Provider => createSlice => add reducer to store
+- Add redux devtools in chrome
+- Login and check if the data is coming properly in the store
+- Navbar should update as soon as user logs in
+- Refactor our code to add constants file + create a components folder